paivagio/CliNTREc/README.md

 > NOTICE: The system will look for the clinical trial in the **/ec** folder and will consider the structured EHRs available at the **/pacients** folder as the candidates.

 ## Acknowledgement
-Special thanks to all the amazing people from [HAILab](https://github.com/HAILab-PUCPR) who helped me throughout this project and [Fundação Araucária](http://www.fappr.pr.gov.br/) for the research grant.
+Special thanks to all the amazing people from [HAILab](https://github.com/HAILab-PUCPR) who helped me throughout this project and also to [Fundação Araucária](http://www.fappr.pr.gov.br/) for the research grant.